icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [Better Code Hub](https://bettercodehub.com) :copyright: — Better Code Hub checks your GitHub codebase against 10 engineering guidelines devised by the authority in software quality, Software Improvement Group.

+- [biome](https://biomejs.dev) — A toolchain for web projects, aimed to provide functionalities to maintain them.
+Biome formats and lints code in a fraction of a second.
+It is the successor to Rome.
+It is designed to eventually replace Biome is designed to eventually replace Babel, ESLint, webpack, Prettier, Jest, and others.

 - [callGraph](https://github.com/koknat/callGraph) — Statically generates a call graph image and displays it on screen.

 - [CAST Highlight](https://www.castsoftware.com/products/highlight) :copyright: — Commercial Static Code Analysis which runs locally, but uploads the results to its cloud for presentation.